gitwatch/gitwatch/README.md

 };
 ```

-This will make NixOS to create `systemd` service for `my-repo` repository.
+This will make NixOS to create `systemd` service named `gitwatch-<service name>`.
+Note that the service does not start before reboot, or alternatively if it is
+started manually: `systemctl start gitwatch-<service name>`.

 #### As Package